HomeTallyPrimeSales ProcessRound Off Invoice and Ledger Values

 Round Off Invoice and Ledger Values

-At the time of sale of goods or services, depending on the rate, the total amount may have decimals.
-It is easier to use or understand if the numbers are rounded off.
-The total invoice value is not automatically rounded off when you record an invoice.
+Rounding off values in Invoices or Ledgers helps in viewing the important digits in the financial statements.
+The need for rounding off may arise when the transactions are recorded together with different rates, discount percentages and even with tax rates.
 To round off the value of the invoice or the value of the tax ledger in the invoice, you can use the round-off feature in TallyPrime.
 You can also create a voucher class and when you are recording the voucher using that voucher class, the round-off ledger automatically appears in the voucher.

 Invoice Round Off – Using Predefined Ledger